lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

 ********************

-A super-speed micro-B (male) to USB A (female) OTG cable included in the box can be used to connect USB gadgets to your BeagleV Ahead board.
+A super-speed micro-B (male) to USB A (female) OTG cable included in the box can be used to connect USB gadgets to your BeagleV-Ahead board.
 When you do this, you'll be required to power the board via Barrel jack.

 .. important:: To properly power the board and USB gadgets you must power